 The following formats are required for various assignments throughout the Online Course: Microsoft Word document (*.doc or *.docx), Microsoft Excel spreadsheet (*.xls or *.xlsx), JPEG Image (*.jpg or *.jpeg).
-Submissions in Adobe PDF file format are preferred in place of Documents or Images, but not for spreadsheets.
+Submissions in Adobe PDF file format are required in place of Documents or Images, but not for spreadsheets.

-For instance, if Module 7 assignments are due on a Saturday and you’ve only submitted assignments for Modules 1 through 3, then you MAY NOT submit module 4 assignments.
-However, you can still submit Modules 5 and 6 along with Module 7 assignments by the same Saturday.
+For instance, if Module 7 assignments are due on a Sunday and you’ve only submitted assignments for Modules 1 through 3, then you MAY NOT submit module 4 assignments.
+However, you can still submit Modules 5 and 6 along with Module 7 assignments by the same Sunday.

 Past a certain point, the number of points deducted for the assignment for each day late would result in a negative grade!

-You may resubmit assignments based upon the feedback you are given by the Master Teacher.
+You may resubmit assignments based on the feedback you are given by the Master Teacher.
 You must communicate with your Master Teacher to agree on a date by which you will resubmit the assignment.
 After that date, if you have not resubmitted, then you will receive the original grade.
-If you did resubmit, the two grades will be averaged together for your final grade on the assignment.
+If you resubmit, the two grades will be averaged together for your final grade on the assignment.
 Grades will not be replaced.

 Assignments should be turned in (in sequential order) as you complete them.
-Assignments within each module are due every two weeks by the designated Saturday by 11:55 PM (EST).
+Assignments within each module are due every two weeks by the designated Sunday by 11:55 PM (EST).
 The first module is due in December.
 The module due dates are under Important Dates.
 Students who do not successfully complete all assignments will not be invited to participate in the Summer Academy.
-Your assignments and final project will be graded by Master Teachers who will send you their evaluation and comments via e-mail through the content management system, Moodle.
+Your assignments and the final project will be graded by Master Teachers, who will send you their evaluation and comments via e-mail through the content management system, Moodle.

-January 14, 2019, is the Dual Enrollment Drop Date.
+January 14, 2023, is the Dual Enrollment Drop Date.
 After this date, you will receive an “F” on your transcript.

 If you are not current in your assignments, you will be dropped from the credit-earning portion of the course.
 You can remain in the course for no credit and still be considered for the Summer Academy.